Royal Commission of Inquiry into Abuse in Care and Faith Based Organisations ….. and Adoption

 As an independent entity the Commission can make recommendations to government on how to improve services to children and adults, and can also recommend government take steps to redress past injustices, such as making a formal apology to people impacted by adoption.

-While this move is understandable given the large amount of evidence the Commission has received, it will not be good news for the people who made submissions.
-Many have waited decades to be heard, believed and supported to speak out.
-Revisiting the trauma has had a huge toll on survivors, and until steps are taken to redress injustices and abuse, many will continued to feel betrayed and frustrated.
-We sincerely hope there will be no further delays to the March 2024 final report date - justice delayed is justice denied.
+The Royal Commission Report into Abuse in State Care has taken six years to hear from survivors, consider the findings and deliver its final report.
+Survivors have waited decades to be heard, believed and supported to speak out.
+Revisiting the trauma has had a huge toll on survivors, their whanua and those close to them.
+Until steps are taken to redress injustices and abuse, many will continue to feel betrayed and frustrated.
+We sincerely hope there will be no further delays in delivering redress and support - justice delayed is justice denied.

 The Royal Commission and adoption law reform